Why I created a coffee bar and beverage station.

 My cups are hanging from the towel bar with “s” hooks.
 I had a bit of a hard time finding these.
 The ones from the hardware store were just so big and are made of chunky shiny stainless steel.

 These hooks are actually (affiliate link) plant hanger extensions.
 They are not expensive but are the perfect size for what I needed.
+I bought extra because these are the nicest “s” hooks I found and they are so inexpensive.
+This is what they look like.

 What are you storing in the coffee bar | beverage station drawers?